Freedom in the World

 The New Zealand Council of Trade Unions is the main labor federation.
 Fewer than 20 percent of the country’s wage earners are union members.
 Membership has been declining since the 1991 adoption of the Employment Contracts Act (ECA), which ended compulsory union membership and prohibited certain types of strikes.
 The Labour-led government replaced the ECA with the Employment Relations Act (ERA) in 2001.
 The ERA promotes collective bargaining and allows unions to charge bargaining fees to nonunion workers who enjoy union-negotiated wages and conditions; amendments in 2004 gave additional protections to workers during company ownership changes.
 In April 2008, junior doctors across the country went on a two-day strike to demand higher wages; amid public criticism, the union terminated its action without securing its demands.

 The judiciary is independent, and defendants can appeal to the Privy Council in London.
 Police discrimination against the Maori, who comprise more than half of the prison population, has been reported.

 Violence against women and children is a major problem, particularly among the Maori and Pacific Islander populations.
 Many governmental and nongovernmental programs work to prevent domestic violence and support victims, with special programs for the Maori community.
-However, improvement is limited.
-For example, New Zealand has a high child murder rate; Maori children suffer most, dying at the rate of 1.5 per 100,000 children under 15 years old, versus 0.7 in Australia, 0.6 in Japan, 0.4 in Britain, and 0.1 in Spain.
-The legislature passed the Civil Union Bill by a 65–55 vote in 2004, granting same-sex partnerships recognition and legal rights similar to those of married couples; the law took effect in April 2005.
+A 2005 Civil Union Bill grants same-sex partnerships recognition and legal rights similar to those of married couples.